Professional practice

 His recent commercial work includes: acting for a consumer group in a high profile fraud claim in relation to a $1 billion margin call made by a bank; acting (as sole counsel) for a businessman in a fraud claim relating to a multi-million-pound waste-to-energy project; advising a telecommunications company on its termination rights (as a result of sanctions issues) in relation to a $100m contract in Myanmar; and acting for the insurer of a shipping agency in a dispute relating to damaged goods.

-Daniel is particularly interested in disputes in the sports sector (including anti-doping, safeguarding, transgender issues, and disciplinary matters).
-His recent sports work includes: acting for a sportswear company in a dispute in relation to its sponsorship of an Italian Serie A football club; acting for Liverpool fans in the group litigation against UEFA arising out of the 2022 Champions League Final; acting for an ice hockey player and a former England rugby player in anti-doping matters; acting for an Olympic medalist in a selection dispute; advising several former professional rugby players in relation to their life insurance claims following their diagnoses of CTE; advising various NGBs on their rules, policies, and procedures; and acting for a hospitality company in a dispute relating to the Monaco Grand Prix.
-He sits on various committees and panels in the sporting sector, including: the Disciplinary Committees of Table Tennis England, British Triathlon, and the Suffolk FA; the Disciplinary, Disputes, and Appeal Panel for British Canoeing; the Safeguarding Case Management Group of Badminton England; the Safeguarding Panel of British Triathlon; and the Governance and Risk Committee of Table Tennis England.
+Daniel is particularly interested in disputes in the sports sector (including anti-doping, safeguarding, and disciplinary matters).
+His recent sports work includes: acting for a sportswear company in a dispute in relation to its sponsorship of an Italian Serie A football club; acting for Liverpool fans in the group litigation against UEFA arising out of the 2022 Champions League Final; acting for various sports people in anti-doping matters; chairing sports disciplinary hearings; acting for an Olympic medalist in a selection dispute; advising former professional rugby players in relation to their life insurance claims following their diagnoses of CTE; advising various NGBs on their rules, policies, and procedures; and acting for a hospitality company in a dispute relating to the Monaco Grand Prix.
+He sits on various committees and panels in the sporting sector, including: the Disciplinary Committees of Table Tennis England, British Triathlon, and the Suffolk FA; the Disciplinary, Disputes, and Appeal Panel for British Canoeing; the Safeguarding Case Management Group of Badminton England; the Safeguarding Committee of British Rowing; the Safeguarding Panel of British Triathlon; and the Governance and Risk Committee of Table Tennis England.
 He is a keen sportsman and participates in (and watches) many sports.
-He is a founder and captain of Gray’s Inn Football Club.
+He is a founder Gray’s Inn Football Club.
 He accepts Direct/Public Access instructions solely in relation to sports matters.

-Daniel is also particularly interested in public law, human rights, and public international law matters.
+Daniel is also particularly interested in public law and human rights matters.
 He is regularly instructed through the Government’s Junior Junior scheme.
-His recent work includes: advising in relation to possible judicial review (and other) claims in respect of a high-profile development project by a public body; advising a Government department on the commitments made by the UK Government in various trade treaties; acting for the mother of a child with serious medical issues in relation to a judicial review of a housing decision; advising a client with assets in Russia in relation to sanctions; and assisting the Employment Lawyers Association in drafting their response to the Government’s consultation on the Human Rights Act Reform.
+His recent work includes: advising in relation to possible judicial reviews against the Civil Aviation Authority and regulatory claims under the Transport Act 2000 (relating to over £100m of losses); acting in judicial reviews brought against HMRC; advising in relation to possible judicial review (and other) claims in respect of a high-profile development project by a public body; advising a Government department on the commitments made by the UK Government in various trade treaties; acting for the mother of a child with serious medical issues in relation to a judicial review of a housing decision; acting in an unlawful detention case; and assisting the Employment Lawyers Association in drafting their response to the Government’s consultation on the Human Rights Act Reform.
 He is an Assistant Editor of the European Human Rights Reports, published by Sweet & Maxwell.

-Daniel also has an interest in climate change and environmental law disputes, and regularly speaks and writes on the subject, including recent articles on: (i) directors’ duties and climate litigation; (ii) agriculture, flooding, and environmental litigation; and (iii) the potential for climate change litigation in the context of ss.90 and 90A FSMA (not yet published).
+Daniel also has an interest in climate change and environmental law disputes, and regularly speaks and writes on the subject, including recent articles on: (i) directors’ duties and climate litigation; (ii) agriculture, flooding, and environmental litigation; (iii) the potential for climate change litigation in the context of ss.90 and 90A FSMA; and (iv) the role of NCPs and the OECD Guidelines.
 He recently advised an environmental law charity on climate-friendly bond agreements.
 He is also a founding member of Chambers’ Climate and Environmental Law Group, and Chambers’ Green Committee.
 And he was part of the organising committee of a conference on Climate Change Law.
 His science background is particularly useful in this sector.

 Before coming to the Bar, Daniel studied physics and philosophy at Durham University, where he graduated with a First-Class degree.
 He then completed the GDL, BPTC, and an LLM – for which he was awarded multiple scholarships from Gray’s Inn, City Law School, and UCL.